SocketCluster/ac-broker/README.md

 ## Keys

-*scBroker* is very flexible with how you can use keys.
+*agBroker* is very flexible with how you can use keys.
 It lets you set key chains of any dimension without having to manually create each link in the chain.

 A key chain is an array of keys - Each subsequent key in the chain is a child